rkoshak/openhab-rules-tools/README.md

 Watch the logs for errors or success.
 Once the tests have run, remove the test files so they do not run on every restart of OH.

+Some capabilities will automatically create needed Items if they do not already exist.

 # Usage
 Each rule and libary class and function has the usage information documented in the source code and the README.md file in each capability's folder.
 The unit tests are also another good place to find usage examples.